OnArrow/recite_word/Lesson/Part 02/09/Lesson 86.md

 On this occasion, however, it had slowed down considerably.
 The petrol had nearly all been used up.
 Before long, the noise dropped completely and the boat began to drift gently across the water.
 ```

-## Questions

-1. `who had been water skiing for the last fifteen minutes` 之前 15 分钟在水划的同伴

-2. `Before long`

 ## Whole

 1. `water ski` 滑水